 It’s hard to imagine using animals to generate energy, but it happens.
 For example, manure from factory farms is burned as biomass or used in anaerobic digestion vats to produce biomethane.
-Animals are exploited to produce about 1% of the UK’s energy, which goes to around 60% of homes.
-Four of the big six energy companies and four of the leading so called green energy companies all have animal waste in their fuel mix.
+Animals are exploited to produce a small proportion of the UK’s energy, but it gets into the mix for a much larger proportion of homes.
+Several of the big energy suppliers and so-called green energy companies have animal waste in their fuel mix.

 But that’s only part of the story.
 Livestock farming is one of the biggest contributors to carbon emissions in the UK and around the world.

 We thought, ‘Wouldn’t it be greener and more ethical if animals weren’t used to generate energy?’
 So, we reviewed all our energy sources and eliminated anything involving animals.
 Ecotricity is the only energy company in the world certified as vegan by both the Vegan Society and Viva!, the vegan charity.

 Simply put, vegan energy is energy produced without involving animals.
 Solar, wind and geothermal power all produce green electricity without using animals but gas can be more problematic.

 Anaerobic digestion of green matter – certified by The Vegan Society and Viva! – is a genuinely green, vegan way to make biogas.
 This can be used to create electricity or further treated to make biomethane, which can be used as household gas.
 It’s what we’ll be doing in our new green gasmills.

 What’s the difference between green energy and vegan energy?